 It's saying my eBook is unavailable and to check back later.
 What does that mean?

 Sometimes publishers sell libraries eBooks with user limits.
-Our eBooks fall into three categories: singer-user (one person at a time), multi-user (three people at a time), or unlimited users (everyone! the whole School could access at the same time with no issues).
+Our eBooks fall into three categories: single-user (one person at a time), multi-user (three people at a time), or unlimited users (everyone! the whole School could access at the same time with no issues).
 If it's telling you the eBook is unavailable this means that there is a user limit and you need to wait until the other person logs out.
 We try to buy unlimited eBooks when possible, but it all depends on if the publisher is willing to sell us unlimited versions.
-Some of our courses use single-user eBooks, but not too worry, we have a work-around.
+Some of our courses use single-user eBooks, but not too worry, those eBook licenses allow individual chapter downloads.

 Can I download my Library eBook as a PDF and keep it forever?